PaloAltoNetworks/KIEMPossible/README.md

 - Azure - local kubernetes accounts need to be enabled (for the fetching of the kubeconfig), permissions to get clusteradmin creds and get logs
 - GCP - currently stores all the flattened permission, doesn't get logs yet (60 request limit, need to incorporate something like pub sub, bigquery)

-- Only check stuff that goes through API server, no logs for direct kubelet interaction (nodes/proxy)
+- Only check stuff that goes through API server, no logs for direct kubelet interaction (nodes/proxy) - obviously if perms through group etc and no action done, no visibility

 - Document what happens for each (local, AWS, Azure, GCP)